 World Youth Day

-Lisbon Cathedral will host the Roman Catholic Church’s World Youth Day Conference in August 2023.
+Lisbon Cathedral hosted the Roman Catholic Church’s World Youth Day Conference in August 2023.

-The theme of the conference will be “Mary rose and left in a hurry“ (Luke 1:39).
+The theme of the conference was “Mary rose and left in a hurry“ (Luke 1:39).

-Pope Francis will meet with young people from all over the world at this conference.
+Pope Francis met with young people from all over the world at this conference.

 Christmas Eve Midnight mass is celebrated by the cardinal patriarch of Lisbon.